There are more and more vegan chocolate brands on the market – but which are the best? We tried and tested 15 for you

 Honestly?
 I think you need to sample them for yourself to really understand how insanely good these are, and why they’re another of the best vegan chocolate brands around.

 My pick: The Raw Chocolate Co’s Vanoffee chocolate is now a staple in my cupboard.
 It’s like eating the creamiest vanilla based creme brulee, but in a chocolate bar.
 If you like your choccies a touch more bitter, then opt for the Vanoffe Dark bar.
 Another flavour I enjoyed was the Orange Raw Chocolate bar.
 Remember that chocolate orange ball you probably all enjoyed as a kid?
 This is a healthier, vegan version of that!

 Montezuma’s is another of the best vegan chocolate brands.
-And it has the cutest background story.
+And it has the cutest background story!
 Meet Helen and Simon, a couple who fell in love.
 Both former lawyers, they left their jobs and took off to travel South America.
 Camping on a cocoa plantation meant they got to taste lots of delicious chocolates, and then they both had the same idea.
 Soon, Montezuma’s was born.
 In a little Brighton based shop, the couple handcrafted every single bar of chocolate they sold, making sure their cocoa was ethically sourced from plantations that met strict Fair Trade policies.

 I was delighted to trial a selection of their range that is organic, vegan, gluten, egg, wheat, soya and dairy free.
 Their packaging is wonderfully eye-catching, and with such a versatile range of flavours, I couldn’t wait to get stuck in.